Wave asymptotics for waveguides and manifolds with infinite cylindrical ends: Two term wave expansions

 \subsection{The contribution of $I_s(t)$}

 The goal of this section is to prove Proposition \ref{p:Isbd}.
 We remark that to prove this proposition, we do not need to assume bounds on the resolvent of $H$ at high energy.
-Moreover, note that the bound is given in terms of $\|f_1\|_\mch$, $\|f_2\|_{\mch}$.
+Moreover, note that the bound is given in terms of $\|f_1\|_\mch$, $\|f_2\|_{\mch}$, so that we do not need the Sobolev-type norms $\| (H+M_0)^{m_k}f_k\|_{\mch}$ in this section.

-In order to prove the proposition, we shall write the integral defining $I_s$ as the sum of three types of terms: an integral over a small neighborhood of $0$, an integral over a small neighborhood of $\sigma_j$ or $-\sigma_j$, where $\sigma_j>0$, and an integral of a function with support disjoint from all $\pm \sigma_j$ with $0\leq \sigma_j<\lambda_0$.
+In order to prove the proposition, we shall write the integral defining $I_s$ as the sum of three types of terms: an integral over a small neighborhood of $0$, an integral over a small neighborhood of $\nu_l$ or $-\nu_l$ for each $\nu_l \in (0, \lambda_0)$, and an integral of a function with support disjoint from all $\pm \sigma_j$ with $0\leq \sigma_j<\lambda_0$.
+Recall that the integrand is continuous near $\lambda_0$, since we have assumed that no embedded resonances exceed $\lambda_0-1$.

 Let $\psi \in C_c^{\infty}(\Real)$ be a function which is $1$ in a neighborhood of $0$, and set